Justmoong/Painter-for-UNIX/docs/app_structure.md

 ## Data Flow & Interaction Summary

-1. The C++ entry point loads `PainterForUNIX.Main` and hands off control to QML.
+1. The C++ entry point loads `Vincent.Main` and hands off control to QML.
 2. `Main.qml` instantiates `PainterCanvasPage`, which centralizes application state and owns the drawing surface.
 3. `CanvasToolBar` surfaces user actions.
 Signals propagate up to `PainterCanvasPage` methods, which then mutate page state or invoke `DrawingSurface` methods.
 4. `DrawingSurface` tracks strokes and encodes them into the Qt Quick `Canvas`.
 Brush parameters flow from the page to the surface, ensuring interactive updates.